HowestAILab/vApus/README.md

 * Parallel requests in a distributed homogeneous test over different test clients do not work
 Only for tests with parallel requests the time right before sending a request is taken into account to calculate user action response times (how long it takes to get the html and all statics for a certain web page).

-To determine this start time the TSC Invariant kernel function GetSystemTimePreciseAsFileTime is used ([[Running_vApus_virtualised]]), which works fine.
+To determine this start time the TSC Invariant kernel function GetSystemTimePreciseAsFileTime is used ([[Running_vApus_virtualized]]), which works fine.
 However, time skew between the different test clients clocks in a homogeneous distributed test is not taken into account.
 Furthermore, we have to deal with network latency.

 This renders 'Parallel Request testing' completely useless in this setup.